 Buyers need to know what they’re buying when acquiring a bank.
 As part of the due diligence process in preparation for the addition of new assets, accounts and products, buyers will also need to anticipate fees for conversion and training.
 It may be possible to negotiate with the seller or the vendor in the process.
 It’s important to understand all the contracts to see the actual financial ramifications.

 Core processing analysis services are a way to help alleviate the burden of researching, selecting and negotiating your core banking solutions.
 With the assistance of experienced professionals, you can be confident you are maximizing the value of vendor contracts and choosing solutions that meet the needs and goals of your bank or credit union.

 The phases of core processing evaluation, core processing selection and technology contract negotiation are as follows.

 When it comes to core contracts, the review process can be complex.
 It’s not necessarily recommended to move away from a “best of breed” model to a single source provider model to achieve maximum results.
-A bank may have one service provider providing every service, with all the contracts having differing expirations, renewal terms and cancellation notification terms.
+A bank may have primarily one service provider providing every service, but with all the contracts having differing expirations, renewal terms and cancellation notification terms.

 Vendors are notoriously trained to create contractual chaos to minimize margin compression.
 Experienced banking advisors who are entrusted to help protect their clients and provide as many options to consider as possible.
 Reviewing core contracts will improve operations, but what’s ultimately important is that clients and staff are happy with the products and services in the core contracts.

 Ready to improve your operations?
 Let us help review your core contracts.